Explosive Kettlebell Training – Power Training for Athletes

 Tags: chaos training manual, explosive training for athletics, kettlebell training, mel siff, plyometrics, power training, reactive training, secrets of soviet sports training, strength training for athletes, supertraining

 This entry was posted on Wednesday, June 2nd, 2010 at 8:33 pm and is filed under accelerated muscular development, advanced kettlebell training feats, athletic strength training lift odd objects, strength training muscle building workouts, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson